Planning Application Requirements

 A site plan should also be submitted.
 The site plan should be drawn at an identified standard metric scale and must show the proposed development in relation to the site boundaries and other existing buildings on the site, with written dimensions including those to the boundaries together with the direction of north.

-- all the buildings, roads and footpaths on land adjoining the site including access arrangements;
+• all the buildings, roads and footpaths on land adjoining the site including access arrangements,

-- all public rights of way crossing or adjoining the site;
+• all public rights of way crossing or adjoining the site,

-- the position of all trees on the site, and those on adjacent land;
+• the position of all trees on the site, and those on adjacent land,

-- the extent and type of any hard surfacing; and
+• the extent and type of any hard surfacing and

-- boundary treatment including walls or fencing where this is proposed
+• boundary treatment including walls or fencing where this is proposed.

 The correct fee

-Most application require the payment of a fee to the local planning authority which is designed to cover the cost of processing the application.
+Most applications require the payment of a fee to the local planning authority which is designed to cover the cost of processing the application.
 Planning Fees are currently set nationally – although a recent consultation had indicated that this may change in the future so that each local planning authority can set their own fee structure.

 Design and access statements